1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 ANSI 3196 pumps often operate under conditions where internal pressure or moisture buildup is common.
 Without proper venting channels, condensation can accumulate and degrade lubricants.

-Look for bearing protectors that include vapor vents, drain-back pathways, and pressure equalization features.
+Look for the protectors that include vapor vents, drain-back pathways, and pressure equalization features.

 6. Poor Installation Practices